 - Good Conduct certificate from the previous school.

-- Original attested report of the last examination – Required to Submitted by end of July 2019.
+- Original attested report of the last examination – Required to Submitted by July 2020.

-- Original attested Transfer Certificate from the previous school – Required to submitted by end of July 2019.
+- Original attested Transfer Certificate from the previous school – Required to submitted by July 2020.

 - For the students who come from outside U.A.E a transfer certificate and final report should be attested from the Ministry of Education, Foreign Affair and the U A E Embassy in your country.